 What is no-fault divorce?

-Divorce law is changing in Autumn 2021.
-Couples will no longer need to rely on one or more of the five ‘facts’ to prove the irretrievable breakdown of the relationship.
-All they will need to do is provide a statement stating that the relationship has irretrievably broken down.
-This will remove the need to ‘blame’ the entire divorce on one spouse.
-It will also no longer be possible to object to the divorce, saving individuals from lengthy and stressful court battles.
+Divorce law in England and Wales changed in April 2022 with the introduction of ‘no-fault’ divorce.
+This means that, as covered above, couples no longer need to rely on one or more of the five ‘facts’ to prove the irretrievable breakdown of the relationship when applying for a divorce.
+All they need to do is provide a statement that the relationship has irretrievably broken down.
+This removes the need to ‘blame’ the entire divorce on one spouse.
+It is also no longer possible to object to the divorce, saving individuals from lengthy and stressful court battles.

 Do you have to go to court to get a divorce?

 Most couples do not have to go to court to get a divorce (other than submitting the paper applications).
-If you and your spouse both agree to the divorce and you are able to come to an agreement about matters such as childcare, maintenance payments and the division of finances, there is no need for court proceedings.
+If you and your spouse are able to come to an agreement about matters such as childcare, maintenance payments and the division of finances, there is no need for court proceedings.

 You can either sort out children and financial matters informally between yourselves, with the input of a divorce solicitor, or using methods of alternative dispute resolution such as mediation or collaborative law.